AhmetAkyil/Real-ESRGAN-Laptop-Model/README.md

 ## Usage

-You can use this model with the Real-ESRGAN inference script:
+You can use this model with the Real-ESRGAN inference script

 ## Configuration

 All training and inference parameters are defined in:

-configs/finetune_RealESRGAN_x2_LaptopCompact.yml
+finetune_RealESRGAN_x2_LaptopCompact.yml

 Feel free to modify degradation probabilities, network settings, or training schedule as required.